Joyce structures on spaces of quadratic differentials: Introduction

+In a celebrated development \cite{GMN1,GMN2} Gaiotto, Moore and Neitzke uncovered a deep relation between the \hk geometry of the moduli spaces $\cM_C(E,\Phi)$ and the BPS invariants of a class of four-dimensional $N=2$ supersymmetric gauge theories known as theories of class $S[A_1]$.
+More precisely, they introduced a class of non-linear Riemann-Hilbert (RH) problems defined by the BPS invariants, and showed that their solutions describe twistor lines in the twistor space of $\cM_C(E,\Phi)$.
+In mathematical terms these BPS invariants can be understood as the Donaldson-Thomas (DT) invariants of a certain three-dimensional Calabi-Yau (CY$_3$) triangulated category \cite{BS}.

+Our interest in the moduli spaces $\cM(C,E,\nabla,\Phi)$ stems from a general programme \cite{RHDT1,RHDT2} which attempts to encode the DT invariants of a CY$_3$ triangulated category in a geometric structure on its space of stability conditions.
+This procedure is currently highly conjectural, and involves a class of RH problems closely related to those considered by Gaiotto, Moore and Neitzke, and obtained from them by a procedure known in physics as the conformal limit \cite{G}.
+In this limit it appears that the geometry of the Hitchin space considered in \cite{GMN2} should be replaced by the simpler geometry of the space $\cM(C,E,\nabla,\Phi)$ considered here.

-Our interest in these complexified moduli spaces arises from a general programme which attempts to encode the Donaldson-Thomas (DT) invariants of a CY$_3$ (three-dimensional Calabi-Yau) triangulated category $\cD$ in a geometric structure on its space of stability conditions $\Stab(\cD)$.
-The relevant geometry is a kind of non-linear Frobenius structure, and was christened a Joyce structure in \cite{RHDT2} in honour of the paper \cite{HolGen} where the main ingredients were first identified.
-In later work with Strachan \cite{Strachan} it was shown that a Joyce structure defines a complex \hk structure on the total space of the tangent bundle.
-However, the procedure for producing a Joyce structure from the DT invariants is highly conjectural, and requires solving a family of non-linear Riemann-Hilbert (RH) problems determined by the DT invariants \cite{RHDT1}.
-At present there are no existence or uniqueness results for these problems, and even defining them requires strong conditions on the growth of the invariants.
+The geometric structure on spaces of stability conditions envisaged in \cite{RHDT2} is a kind of non-linear Frobenius structure, and was christened a Joyce structure in honour of the paper \cite{HolGen} where the main ingredients were first identified.
+In later work with Strachan \cite{Strachan} it was shown that a Joyce structure on a complex manifold induces a complex \hk structure on the total space of its tangent bundle.
+The main result of this paper is a construction of a meromorphic Joyce structure on the space $\cM(C,Q)$.

-The aim of this paper is to test these ideas for an interesting class of CY$_3$ triangulated categories $\cD(g,m)$.
-We refer to these categories as being of class $S[A_1]$, because their DT invariants coincide with the BPS invariants of the corresponding supersymmetric gauge theories.
-They are indexed by a genus $g\geq 0$ and a collection of positive integers $m=\{m_1,\cdots,m_l\}$.
-When $l>0$ they are defined via quivers with potential associated to marked bordered surfaces \cite{LF}, and also arise as Fukaya categories of non-compact CY threefolds $Y(g,m)$ fibered over complex curves \cite{Sm1}.
-When $l=0$ the appropriate categories were constructed by Haiden \cite{Haiden}.

-In the cases $l>0$ the stability spaces of the categories $\cD(g,m)$ were studied by the author with Smith \cite{BS}.
-Assuming for simplicity that all $m_i\geq 3$, the main result is an isomorphism of complex orbifolds

-The left-hand side of this relation is the quotient of a distinguished connected component of the stability space by the group of exact $\bC$-linear auto-equivalences preserving this component.
-The right-hand side is the moduli space of curves of genus $g$ equipped with a quadratic differential having poles of orders $m_i$ and simple zeroes.
-These results were extended to the more difficult $l=0$ setting by Haiden \cite{Haiden}.